medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 2. **The group array** — the array directly inside level 1 — an array of named **group** objects.
    **Always combined with AND**, on both sides.
 Every group listed in a group array is unconditionally required for that array to be satisfied — see §4 for how this interacts with `relativeTimeRestrictions`.
-3. **A group's `criteria`, outer array** — AND for a group inside `inclusionCriteria`, OR for a group inside `exclusionCriteria`.
-Matches today's existing polarity exactly, just relocated two levels in instead of one.
+3. **A group's `criteria`, outer array** — **always combined with AND**, on both sides.
+This is a change from `version: "2"`, where the outer array was OR on the exclusion side.
+See §3 for why the polarity no longer alternates by side, and Compatibility for what it means for existing documents.
-4. **A group's `criteria`, inner array** — OR for inclusion-groups, AND for exclusion-groups (the opposite of level 3, as in today's CNF/DNF).
+4. **A group's `criteria`, inner array** — **always combined with OR**, on both sides (the opposite of level 3).

 ```json
 {